-The interim condensed financial statements of the Company as at and for the period ended 31 March 2023 have been prepared in accordance with International Accounting Standard 34 'Interim Financial Reporting (IAS 34)' as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Chartered and Professional Accountants (SOCPA).
-This is the first set of the Company's interim condensed financial statements in which IFRS 17 "Insurance Contracts" and IFRS 9 "Financial Instruments" as endorsed in Kingdom of Saudi Arabia have been applied and the resultant changes to the significant accounting policies are described in Note 3.
+The interim condensed financial statements of the Company as at and for the period ended September 30, 2023 have been prepared in accordance with International Accounting Standard 34 Interim Financial Reporting ("IAS 34") as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Chartered and Professional Accountants ("SOCPA") and in compliance with Regulations for Companies in the Kingdom of Saudi Arabia and By-Laws of the Company.

+This is the first year in which IFRS 17 "Insurance Contracts" and IFRS 9 "Financial Instruments" as endorsed in the Kingdom of Saudi Arabia have been applied and the resultant changes to the significant accounting policies are described in note 3.